Koh Tao vs Koh Phangan: Which Island is Better in 2026?

 Map of Koh Tao, Koh Tao vs. Koh Phangan, Traveling Thailand with Family

 • Location: A small island in the Gulf of Thailand, part of the Chumphon Archipelago.
-It’s about 43 miles (70 kilometers) east of the mainland, neighboring Koh Phangan.
+It sits about 43 miles (70 kilometers) east of the mainland and just north of Koh Phangan.

-• Tourists: About 400,000 visitors each year, mainly drawn by the island’s famous diving spots.
+• Tourists: About 400,000 visitors a year, mostly for the island’s famous diving.

 • Attractions:

-• Diving: Known as one of the world’s top scuba diving destinations, with sites like Chumphon Pinnacle and Shark Island.
+• Diving: One of the world’s top diving spots, with sites like Chumphon Pinnacle and Shark Island.

-• Beaches: Sairee Beach, Ao Leuk, Shark Bay, and Nang Yuan Island are among the favorites.
+• Beaches: Sairee Beach, Ao Leuk, Shark Bay and Nang Yuan Island are the favourites.

-• Hiking: Trails lead to viewpoints like John-Suwan Viewpoint and Fraggle Rock.
+• Hiking: Short trails lead to beautiful viewpoints like John-Suwan and Fraggle Rock.

-• Snorkeling: Great spots around the island, especially at Mango Bay and Tanote Bay.
+• Snorkeling: Great underwater spots at Mango Bay and Tanote Bay.

 Koh Phangan